 You think that after you marry, your love will continue to grow.
 We hope so.
-But just to help you along the way, the following thoughts will help keep you focused on developing a healthy, happy marriage (and then afterward, we will give you additional “secrets” for newlyweds):
+But just to help you along the way, the following thoughts will help keep you focused on developing a healthy, happy marriage.
+Afterward, we will give you additional “secrets” for newlyweds, and beyond:

 You have made a vow to God and to another much-loved human being.
 [Marriage Missions Editors note: Make the vow with each other not to let the word “divorce” be a part of your vocabulary or even your inner thoughts.
 If you don’t it will start eroding away at your marital relationship.]

 - Dream together —look forward to things.